tryscer/flock/flock-music.md

 ​	“Yeah, yeah,” he says.
 “It feels like a safe smoke.
 What do you think, Babatunde?”
 He passes the cigarette over and Babatunde smirks and draws from it, then passes it over to Mucho.
 Mucho draws and bellows, “it’s very good for you, Barry.”
 ​	Barry takes the half-smoked cigarette.
 ​	“Is that hygienic?”
 I ask.
 For some reason, they laugh.
-​	“Is that the cold, *crisp taste of Coke I see in a bottle before me?”
+​	“Is that the cold, *crisp taste of Coke* I see in a bottle before me?”
 Says Barry.
 ​	“See?”
 Says Eleanore.
 “You’re already better.”

 We walk around the fairgrounds, waiting for the show to start.
 We pass an ice cream stand, where a young girl is crying over a fallen cone.
 When we pass by, she stops crying and stares at us.
+​	I duck down beside the girl.
+"Hey, don't cry," I say.
+"Mommy will buy you another!"
+​	The little girl's mommy comes over and pulls her daughter by the elbow, hurrying her along.
+​	"I *told* you not to talk to strangers," she tells her.
+​	"So good to see a friendly face!"
+​	The young black man clasping Tim on the back is dressed in a dandy straw fedora and a mint-green button down shirt.
+A big gold watch on his wrist is catching the midday sun.
+From my perch close to the ground I watch in awe as Tim gives the man a big hug, and as the mother and child both stare at them, slack-jawed.
+​	"Pete, how the hell are ya, kid?" he says.
+"Gang, this is my friend Pete.
+We sometimes go dancing together back home."
+​	"Man," says Pete.
+"This fair, I tellya...
+It's all *squares* coming along with their *mothers*.
+Wait, are these your friends?"
+​	"So... see you at the Seven-Tops show?" says Tim, growing crimson.
+​	"You bet your bottom dollar."
-Eleanore draws closer to Tim, and Cindy watches that with disdain.
+​	Eleanore draws closer to Tim, and Cindy watches that with disdain.
+"Tim," she says, "I didn't know you were *with it*."
-​	“Tim,” she says, “will you win me a teddy?”
+​	“Tim,” says Cindy, “will you win me a teddy?”
+​
-​	At the next stall, under the string of bare lightbulbs, the hand-painted sign at the nearby booth says “10 shots \- 25¢,” and the red-faced man in the open-collared shirt under it is busy counting shots of .22 into the hand of a young black patron, who’s chatting excitedly with his girlfriend.
+At the next stall, under the string of bare lightbulbs, the hand-painted sign at the nearby booth says “10 shots \- 25¢,” and the red-faced man in the open-collared shirt under it is busy counting shots of .22 into the hand of a young black patron, who’s chatting excitedly with his girlfriend.
 A bunch of old Winchester rifles lie at the counter.
 The man is picking up one of them and shooting into the depths of the booth, where metal cutouts, shot to tatters, are supposed to imitate ducks and quails.
 ​	Every time a rifle fires, the red-faced man jumps.
 ​	“Excuse me,” says Cindy in her charming voice, “this young man would like to win me the largest teddy bear you have.”
 ​	”That would be the Bear-gineer,” says the red-faced man and wipes a handkerchief across his sweaty forehead.
 He gestures towards the top shelf above his head, where a large bear, wearing a train engineer’s hat and overalls, is sitting.
 ​	“Gotta warn you, young man, 12 days so far and no one won him yet.”
 The man next to us fires a round into the line of automated duck-like things and it spins around its axis with a *ping\!*